CDCgov/PyRenew/model/docs/example-with-datasets.md

 Where $h(t)$ is the observed number of hospital admissions at time $t$, and $H(t)$ is the number of latent hospital admissions at time $t$.
-The distribution $\text{HospDist}$ can be any discrete distribution, but we will use a negative binomial distribution.
+The distribution $\text{HospDist}$ is discrete.
+For this example, we will use a negative binomial distribution.

 The number of latent hospital admissions at time $t$ is a function of the number of latent infections at time $t$ and the infection to